 Nokia boasts a very high-resolution 8.7-megapixel camera that uses Carl Zeiss optics, springs for stabilizing images, and most importantly, the PureView algorithms introduced in the Nokia 808 PureView, with its enormous 41-megapixel sensor and lens.

-I'll be sending the Lumia 920 to CNET camera expert Josh Goldman in New York, who also took amazing test shots with the 808 PureView.
-In the meantime, you'll get the observations of a casual photographer: me.
+Here are my observations as a casual photographer.
 The first thing you'll need to know is that Nokia defines "PureView" as the rendering software, not as the camera sensor size.
 However, the 8.7-megapixel module is larger than most, and in that sense it gets a head start when letting in light.
 The Lumia 920 has photographs in a 16:9 ratio and has a 26 millimeter focal length.